opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## Create filters with Query DSL

 To search for k nearest neighbors, you create a custom filter as part of the search request.

-OpenSearch k-NN filters are defined using Query DSL.
-Define the `filter` field with specific Boolean clauses.

 You specify a query point with the `knn_vector` type and search for nearest neighbors that match your filter criteria specified using Query DSL.
+You define the `filter` field with specific Boolean clauses.

 To learn more about how to use Query DSL Boolean query clauses, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool).
 {: .note }